Start Your LLC Online With Nolo Today

 2. File Articles of Organization

-All of the paperwork and procedural steps to start a single-member limited liability company in Georgia can be done online using Nolo's Georgia Online LLC Formation application.
+All of the paperwork and procedural steps to start an SMLLC in Georgia can be done online using our online LLC formation application.

 3. Prepare an Operating Agreement

-Georgia does not require an SMLLC to have an operating agreement.
+Georgia doesn't require an SMLLC to have an operating agreement.
 However, even though an SMLLC has just one member, an operating agreement is highly recommended.
-An SMLLC operating agreement does not need to be filed with the state.
+You don't need to file your operating agreement with the state, but you should keep a copy of it with your business records.

-For more information and help creating an SMLLC operating agreement, see Nolo's Guide to Single-Member LLCs, by David M. Steingold (Nolo), or use Nolo's Online LLC.
+If you'd like more information or want help to create an SMLLC operating agreement, see Nolo's Guide to Single-Member LLCs, by David M. Steingold (Nolo).

 4. Do You Need an EIN?

-An SMLLC that keeps its default tax status of disregarded entity (same as a sole proprietorship) and does not have employees is not required to obtain a federal Employer Identification Number (EIN).
-Instead, owners of these SMLLCs can report their business profits and losses on their personal tax returns using their own Social Security number or tax identification number.
+If your SMLLC keeps its default tax status of disregarded entity (same as a sole proprietorship) and doesn't have employees, you're not required to obtain a federal employer identification number (EIN).
+You can, instead, use your own Social Security number or tax identification number for your business and report your business's profits and losses on your personal tax return.

 5. Register With the Department of Revenue

-In some cases, for example if you will be selling goods and collecting sales tax or if you have employees, you'll need to register with the Georgia Department of Revenue (DOR).
-You can register either online or on paper (Form CRF-002).
-For more information on state LLC tax registration, see Nolo's article LLC Annual Report and Tax Filing Requirements: A 50-State Guide.
+In some casesfor example, if you'll be selling goods and collecting sales tax or if you have employeesyou'll need to register with the Georgia Department of Revenue (DOR).
+You can register either online through the Georgia Tax Center.
+You'll need to provide basic information about your business to register.

 7. File Your Annual Registration